openguild-labs/substrate-kitties/README.md

 ### Prerequisites

-This requires you to finish a first few tutorials of Substrate development from the official documentation.
+This requires you to finish the first few tutorials of Substrate development from the official documentation.
 If you have not walked through those first.
 Please take a look at these first before diving deeper into this interactive tutorial:

 - [TheLowLevelers - Run a local Substrate Node (Vietnamese)](https://lowlevelers.com/blog/polkadot/polkadot-guide-chay-local-substrate-node)
 - [Substrate Tutorial - Build a local blockchain](https://docs.substrate.io/tutorials/build-a-blockchain/build-local-blockchain/)